Academic Help in the Halls

 - To gain study and time management skills

 - To learn how to approach a faculty member

 Goals of the APM Program

-- To be a resource and referral agent in a residence hall for concerns related to curriculum, academic policies and procedures, and career planning for students.
+- To be a resource and referral agent in a residence hall for concerns related to curriculum, academic policies and procedures, and career planning.

 - To facilitate on-going academic assistance programs, especially in the area of study skills, time management, test taking skills and stress management.